linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/IV - DCF Models (Chapters 13-16).md

 # ILLUSTRATION 15.7: Analyzing the Capital Structure for Disney: May 2009

 The cost of capital approach can be used to find the optimal capital structure for a firm, as we will for Disney in May 2009.
-Disney had  $14,962 million in interest-bearing debt on its books and adding the present value of operating lease commitments of$ 1,720 million to this value, we arrive at a total market value for the debt of $16,682 million.
-The market value of equity at the same time was  $45,193 million; the market price per share was24.34, and there were 1,856.752 million shares outstanding.
+Disney had  \$14,962 million in interest-bearing debt on its books and adding the present value of operating lease commitments of\$ 1,720 million to this value, we arrive at a total market value for the debt of \$16,682 million.
+The market value of equity at the same time was  \$45,193 million; the market price per share was24.34, and there were 1,856.752 million shares outstanding.
 Proportionally, 26.96\% of the overall financing mix was debt, and the remaining 73.04\% was equity.

 The unlevered beta for Disney's stock in May 2009, estimated by breaking it down into its constituent businesses and weighting the unlevered betas for each business, was 0.7333.